 Yuchen Liu is an assistant professor in the Department of Computer Science at NC State University.
 He received his Ph.D. degree from the Georgia Institute of Technology.
-His research covers broad areas of networking, computing, and communication, spanning wireless networking and systems, mobile computing, AI/machine learning for networks, new communication paradigms, optimization and algorithms.
+His research covers broad areas of networking, AI/machine learning, computing, and communication, spanning wireless networking and systems, mobile computing, machine learning for data and networks, new communication paradigms, optimization and algorithms.
 Yuchen also seeks to develop novel software and testbeds for the evaluations of computer networks with enhanced efficiency and run-time scalability.
-All research topics are investigated using theory, algorithms, simulation, and experimental techniques, which aim to increase the intelligence, capacity, and robustness of next-generation network systems that support emerging applications on mobile edges, and enable the freedom experience via untethered and smart connectivity for work, entertainment, social connections, health, etc.
+All research topics are investigated using theory, algorithms, simulation, and experimental techniques, which aim to increase the intelligence, capacity, and robustness of next-generation network and computer systems that support emerging applications on mobile edges, and enable the freedom experience via untethered and smart connectivity for work, entertainment, social connections, health, etc.

 - Embedded and Real-Time Systems